-I’m a U.S. citizen who fell in love with and married a man from the Philippines who overstayed his tourist visa.
-His conditional green card was approved two years ago and we recently filed for a ten-year card.
+I’m a U.S. citizen who fell in love with and married a man who overstayed his tourist visa.
+His conditional green card was approved two years ago and we recently filed for the permanent, ten-year card.
 Last week, he decided to leave me for another woman and told me that he never loved me.
-I’m heartbroken and feel like I was conned so that he could fix his papers to stay in the United States!
+I’m heartbroken.
+I feel like I was conned so that he could fix his papers to stay in the United States!
 I’m also afraid I’m going to have to support him after all he’s done to me.
-What can I do to make sure that he doesn’t get his green card?
+What can I do to make sure he doesn’t get his green card?

 First of all, I’m sorry that this happened to you.
-More than anything else, it sounds like you need a family law attorney licensed in your state to help you to end your marriage on terms that are most favorable to you.
+More than anything, it sounds like you need a family law attorney licensed in your state to help you to end your marriage on terms that are favorable to you.
 Your divorce or annulment proceedings will determine issues of property division, child custody, and child and spousal support.
-Depending on the circumstances of your marriage and your state of residence, an annulment based upon fraud may be a good option for you.
+Depending on the circumstances of your marriage and your state of residence, an annulment based upon fraud may be a good option.
 You should also consult an experienced immigration lawyer who can help you decide what to do next.

-If your spouse has already received his ten-year green card, there is little else you can do besides “turn him in” for marriage fraud.
-You may report your suspicion that you were an innocent victim of a scam to USCIS or Immigrations and Customs Enforcement (ICE).
+If your spouse has already received the ten-year green card, there is little else you can do besides “turn him in” for marriage fraud.
+You may report your suspicion that you were an innocent victim of a scam to USCIS or Immigration and Customs Enforcement (ICE).

 However, remember that the warning that “anything you say can and will be used against you” applies here.
 If there is any reason for USCIS or ICE to suspect that you were complicit in the fraudulent marriage, you could also be investigated.
 To put it bluntly, these immigration agencies “have seen it all.”
 While a number of U.S. citizens have been duped by green card scammers who pretend to be in love, there have also been plenty of instances where embittered U.S. citizens have reported their immigrant spouses, even if the marriage WAS in good faith.